iamaldren/MessagingAPI/README.md

 ```
 The endpoint will get the total number of messages sent within the last 30 days from current date.
 The total count will then be divided by 4 (number of weeks within a month) to get the average, which will be the predicted count of the number of messages going to be received for the week.

-## Extra Endpoint

-There is an extra endpoint that can be invoked to generate dummy data whose date will be within the last 30 days from current date.

-This is for the purpose of having a data that can be used for predicting the number of messages per day/week, and for listing all sent/received messages as well.

-The generated messages will have a random sender/receiver based on the 5 default users.

-The endpoint can be access thru `/api/v1/test`

 ## Unit and Integration tests

 The unit and integration tests will run once the project is building, or when the command below is executed.